occamskatana/chatty/README.md

-## Bloc Frontend Project Starter
+## Chatty Sample Web App

-A starter application for student projects in Bloc's [Frontend Web Development Course](https://www.bloc.io/frontend-development-bootcamp).
+A sample chat application using AngularJS and Firebase.

 ## Configuration